josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, machine learning modeling, and reporting.
 You will refine this diagram as you proceed.

    After speaking with its supportive team at Microsoft, MT decided that Azure would in fact be the right choice for their platform.
 They decided to load data into blob storage; explore and prepare it using Spark SQL on Azure Databricks; train a model within Azure Databricks; export the model, save it to Azure Machine Learning service model registry and deploy it as a containerized web service in Azure Kubernetes Service; and visualize the result using a map visualization in Power BI.
+Batch-scored predictions are stored in Azure SQL Database, which operates as the serving layer for Power BI reports.
+Azure Key Vault is used as a secret store to centrally manage and securely provide access to secrets, such as connection strings and application keys, to Azure Databricks notebooks and other services, such as Azure Data Factory and the Web App.
+Azure Monitor provides centralized monitoring and logging of all Azure components of the solution.

    ![The high-level overview diagram of the end-to-end solution is displayed.
 Flight delay data and historical airport weather data are provided to Azure Data Factory.
 Azure Data Factory provides this data to both blob storage and Azure Databricks.
 Azure Databricks scores the data and saves the results to an Azure SQL Database.
 Azure Databricks also creates, trains, and exports a machine learning model to the Azure Machine Learning Service.
 Azure Machine Learning service provides a containerized services that is consumed by the web portal.
 The web portal also consumes 3rd party API data for forecasted weather.
 Map data visualization is provided by Power BI using web portal information and the Azure SQL database.](media/high-level-overview.png 'High-level overview diagram')